KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

     Configure min and max values for series.

 The next step is to move to **Configuration** tab and select the **Color palette** icon.
-Here (:numref:`addgradientpanel`) the user has to define the chromatic scale which will be associated to the measure values.
+Here (figure below) the user has to define the chromatic scale which will be associated to the measure values.
 The panel will demand the user to insert the first, the last color and the number of bands that will constitute the color scale.

 .. _addgradientpanel:
 .. figure:: media/image122.png